ryanpfalz/azure-devops-testplans-playwright/README.md

     `pwsh bin/Debug/netX/playwright.ps1 install`

 A sample test for this project was written in `WebApplication1/PlaywrightTests/WebAppTest.cs`, which simply checks that clicking the privacy link in the web app navigates to the privacy page.
-To test this locally, start the webapp on a localhost port, _then_ run test in Visual Studio.
+To test this locally, start the webapp on a localhost port, _then_ run the test in Visual Studio.

 #### Test Settings & Configuration

--   This project contains `WebApplication1/PlaywrightTests/.runsettings`, which is a configuration file that can be modified to denote which browser should be used for testing, whether the browser should run in [headless mode](https://techoverflow.net/2019/05/17/what-is-a-headless-program-or-application/), if the execution steps should be slowed down (this makes it easier to watch the tests execute), and more.
+-   This project contains `WebApplication1/PlaywrightTests/.runsettings`, which is a Playwright configuration file that can be modified to denote which browser should be used for testing, whether the browser should run in [headless mode](https://learn.microsoft.com/en-us/azure/devops/pipelines/test/ui-testing-considerations?view=azure-devops&tabs=mstest#headless-mode-or-visible-ui-mode), if the execution steps should be slowed down (this makes it easier to watch the tests execute locally), and more.

--   This project also contains `WebApplication1/PlaywrightTests/appsettings.test.json`, which is used to denote the host URL of the web application being tested.
-This file sets the URL as localhost for testing but will be updated via variable substitution in the continuous deployment pipeline for testing against the live web application.
+-   This project also contains `WebApplication1/PlaywrightTests/appsettings.test.json`, which is a custom configuration file used to denote the host URL of the web application being tested.
+This file sets the URL as localhost for testing, but will be updated via variable substitution in the continuous deployment pipeline for testing against the live web application.

 ### Setting up Azure DevOps

-Note that the build and release pipelines in this guide use Microsoft-hosted agents that run on Windows OS.
-The below steps may vary slightly if you choose another OS or agent hosting option.
+_Note that the build and release pipelines in this guide use Microsoft-hosted agents that run on Windows OS.
+The below steps may vary slightly if you choose another OS or agent hosting option._

 #### Build Pipeline

-The `Devops/Build/webapp-tests-ci.yml` file builds the .NET Web Application in the repository and publishes the binaries to an artifact along with the Playwright test DLLs.
+To begin the process of generating the artifacts to test, a build pipeline needs to be created.
+The `Devops/Build/webapp-tests-ci.yml` file is pipeline-as-code that builds the .NET Web Application in the repository and publishes the binaries to an artifact along with the Playwright test binaries as .dll files.
 The publication of the test binaries is a critical step to enabling execution of the Playwright tests via Test Plans.
-Learn more about how to create a YAML build pipeline [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline?view=azure-devops&tabs=java%2Ctfs-2018-2%2Cbrowser).
+Learn more about how to publish a build pipeline in Azure DevOps using YAML [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline?view=azure-devops&tabs=java%2Ctfs-2018-2%2Cbrowser).

 #### Release Pipeline